fi3ework/vite-plugin-checker/README.md

-# vite-plugin-ts-checker
+# vite-plugin-checker

-A Vite plugin that runs TypeScript type checker.
+A Vite plugin that runs TypeScript / Vue / ... checker in worker thread.

 ## Features